Ritwik82/behind-the-pixels/README.md

-# Behind the Pixels
+# 🖼️ Behind the Pixels

 This file looks like an ordinary image.

 But appearances can be deceiving.

-Can you uncover what’s hidden behind the pixels?
+Something else lies beneath the surface — unseen by the naked eye,
+yet recoverable by those who know how to look beyond file extensions.

+---

+## 🎯 Objective

+Your goal is to uncover the hidden secret inside the image and retrieve the flag.

+This challenge rewards careful inspection, proper tooling,
+and familiarity with real-world password auditing techniques.

+---

+## 🛠️ What You May Need

+- File inspection skills
+- Archive analysis
+- Offline password cracking
+- Wordlists and auditing tools

+Guessing blindly will not help.

+---

+## 🧠 Hint

+> The protection used here is common,
+> and the key to it is not unique — many have used it before.

+---

+## 📁 Files Provided

+- `challenge.jpg`
+- `rockyou.txt`

+---

-## Rules
+## 📜 Rules

-- Flag format: LNM{...}
+- Flag format: `LNM{...}`
-- No brute-force online services
+- No brute-force **online** services
-- Solve locally
+- Solve locally using appropriate tools
+- Intended solution requires proper methodology, not luck

+---

-Good luck.
+Good luck —
+and remember, not everything you see is all that exists.